Skip to content

 Supreme Court Ruling Opens the Door to Tariff Refund Claims — Action Plan for Importers

 On February 20, 2026, the U.S. Supreme Court issued a landmark decision in Learning Resources Inc. v.
 Trump, concluding that the tariff regime imposed under the International Emergency Economic Powers Act (IEEPA) was unlawful.
-The decision invalidates the broad suite of tariffs imposed since early 2025 — including so-called “Fentanyl Tariffs” on imports from Canada, Mexico, and China, and the sweeping reciprocal tariffs affecting virtually every trading partner.
-Estimates of tariff revenue collected under this regime range up to $175 billion.
+The decision invalidates a broad suite of tariffs imposed since early 2025: the IEEPA-based tariffs on imports from specific countries such as Brazil, Canada, China, and Mexico, as well as the global reciprocal tariff regime.
+Public estimates place the duties collected under these measures in the hundreds of billions of dollars.

-The ruling dramatically alters the landscape for U.S. importers and global supply chains.
+The Supreme Court’s ruling dramatically alters the landscape for U.S. importers and global supply chains.
 With the legal basis for these tariffs erased, businesses that paid duties under the IEEPA orders now face both an unprecedented opportunity and a complex legal question: how to recover those payments.
 The Supreme Court did not prescribe a detailed refund process, leaving lower courts and federal agencies to shape the path forward.
+That process is now moving quickly: on March 2, 2026, the U.S. Court of Appeals for the Federal Circuit ordered its mandates to issue immediately and returned the cases to the U.S. Court of International Trade (CIT), which is now overseeing the next phase of the refund process.

 Refund Rights and Strategic Considerations

-Importers must consider several variables as this process unfolds:
+Importers and companies affected by the tariffs should consider several variables as this process unfolds:

 • Liquidation Status — Liquidation status may impact available tariff refund procedures.
-“Liquidation” describes the CBP’s final calculation of duties, taxes, and fees due on imports, and it typically occurs 314 days after the entry date.
+“Liquidation” describes the CBP’s final calculation of duties, taxes, and fees due on imports, and it typically occurs 314 days after the entry date can determine whether post-entry corrections, protests, or court-directed relief remain available.

-• Volume of Claims — With potentially hundreds or thousands of importers seeking refunds, litigation and administrative review pathways are likely to evolve rapidly in the months ahead.
+• Volume of Claims — With thousands of importers seeking refunds, litigation and administrative review pathways are likely to evolve rapidly in the months ahead.
+The scale of potential claims is substantial, and the mechanics may continue to change as the CIT and CBP refine the process.

 Clark Hill’s Capabilities and Client Support